ms/buildtogether.tech/tooling/index.md

 -   A <span g="console">console</span> so that you can type in expressions or call functions and see the results without having to start (or restart) your program.

--   A style checker that can warn you when your code doesn't meet naming and indentation conventions (span x="automation"/>).

 -   A <span g="code_browser">code browser</span> that helps you navigate the packages, classes, methods, and data in your program.